opencast/opencast/docs/guides/admin/docs/modules/paella.player/configuration.md

 Have a look to the paella [features list](https://paellaplayer.upv.es/features/) or see them live on paella [demos page](https://paellaplayer.upv.es/demos/)

-Starting with Opencast 9.0 Paella is Opencast's default player
+Paella is Opencast's default player.

 Configuration